FastSense/nnio/docs/source/install.rst

     pip install nnio

-To use one of three backends, additional installs are needed:
+To use one of backends, additional installs are needed:

 ONNX
 -------------